 In addition to the fact that I didn’t have a good understanding of the software, I didn’t want to go through the learning curb for using another photo editing software.

 But one day as I was working in Photoshop and something really got me frustrated to the point I said, that’s it, I’m done with Photoshop.

 So I clicked the link in my Pocket account and downloaded a free trial from Affinity Photo.

-How do I feel about switching to Affinity Photo?
+How do I feel about the PhotoShop alternative, Affinity Photo?

-As Tony the Tiger would say in the Kellogg’s corn flakes commercial when I was growing up, their great! ?
+As Tony, the Tiger would say in the Kellogg’s corn flakes commercial when I was growing up, they’re great!

 Not only was the software easier for me to understand, but I was able to use some of the same techniques learned in Photoshop to help me get started without a long learning curb.